 EN124 Modes of Writing (English and Creative Writing students only)

 EN107 British Theatre since 1939 (English and Theatre students only)

 Comparative Literature Module

 A number of Language Centre modules are available.
-If you choose a Language to take in your first year please make sure you register with the Language Centre AND fill in the purple form to opt out of EN123 Modern World Literatures available in the English Office Reception or in your induction packs.
+If you choose a Language to take in your first year please make sure you register with the Language Centre AND fill in the form to opt out of EN123 Modern World Literatures available in the English Office Reception.
 You MUST choose the 30 CATS option when registering your Language Centre module.

 Honours Level Modules